Top Los Angeles & Orange County DUI Defense Attorneys

-Our skilled attorneys understand that a DUI arrest and losing your license can have a major impact on your personal and professional life.
-Our experienced DUI lawyers have handled cases ranging from simple misdemeanor drunk driving, multiple DUI offenses and felony cases including vehicular manslaughter and "Watson murder" charges.
+Our attorneys understand that a DUI arrest and losing your license can have a major impact on your personal and professional life.
+Our experienced Los Angeles DUI lawyers have handled cases ranging from simple misdemeanor drunk driving, multiple DUI offenses and felony cases including vehicular manslaughter and "Watson murder" charges.

-Regardless of the severity of your case, your DUI lawyer will carefully deconstruct the evidence and uncover any flaws or errors that can contribute to a successful DUI defense.
+Regardless of the severity of your case, our skilled Orange County DUI lawyers carefully deconstruct the evidence and uncover any flaws that can contribute to a successful DUI defense.
 Our aggressive defense will help achieve the best possible outcome for you.

-for a Free Consultation with our skilled DUI defense attorneys.
+for a Free Case Review by our experienced DUI defense attorneys.

 California DUI cases are rarely hopeless.
 Police officers bungle roadside investigations.
 Breathalyzers and blood testing are prone to error.
 Medical conditions and certain foods render falsely high blood alcohol readings.
 Our experienced DUI defense lawyers know how to capitalize on these issues to win cases or reduce the charges.